Partnering closely with our suppliers

 The mission for our Supplier Social Responsibility Program, which is part of the AbbVie Supplier Sustainability Program, is to evaluate new and existing suppliers to ensure they provide safe working conditions, dignified and respectful treatment of independent contractors, maintain environmentally responsible manufacturing processes, ethical practices and sufficient management systems.

 For further information about AbbVie’s Supplier Social Responsibility Program, contact us at [email protected].

 Supplier Risk Management

 To ensure continuous supply to our customers, we assess potential gaps and implement strategic action plans to mitigate product supply chain risk.
 We monitor the financial health of our suppliers and conduct quality compliance audits of third parties.
 We also work jointly with our critical suppliers to perform risk assessments, and where required, we support those suppliers in developing business continuity plans.
-In 2014, Supplier Risk Management enhanced our risk mapping solution to rapidly assess the impact to natural disasters, political unrest, terrorism and other crisis events on our supply chain.
-We mapped out supply lanes, key suppliers, third-party manufacturers and logistics for all brands and products.
-Our improved tool provides broader line of sight into risks across the global supply chain on a real-time basis, offering 24/7 alerts to key decision makers in vulnerable locations.
-In 2015, the risk mapping solution was critical during events such as natural disasters.
-It enabled us to put mitigation strategies in place to sustain our business and account for all local employees and business travelers.
+In 2021, we went through a digital transformation and launched a new technology platform to enhance our programs and tools.
+This new platform allows us to evaluate risk across a number of critical domains, develop and implement risk mitigation plans, monitor our suppliers’ performance, and manage potential disruptions to our supply chain.
+This new platform, in coordination with Subject Matter Experts in various partner organizations within AbbVie, provides us with a broader line of sight into risks across the global supply chain on a real-time basis, offering 24/7 alerts to key decision-makers in vulnerable locations.

 What we purchase